Infringements (how to pay / how to appeal)

 - Vehicle registration number (if applicable)

-- Name, return address and phone number
+- Name, address and phone number of the person making the appeal

 - Photocopies of all relevant supporting documentation